wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 <p><b>M:</b> It is because you think yourself big enough to be affected by the
 world.
 It is not so.
 You are so small that nothing can pin you down.
 It is your mind that gets caught, not you.
-Know yourself as you *are* — a mere point in consciousness, dimensionless and timeless.
+Know yourself as you <em>are</em> — a mere point in consciousness, dimensionless and timeless.
 You are like the point of the pencil — by mere contact with you, the mind draws its picture of the world.
 You are single and simple — the picture is complex and extensive.
 Don’t be